Trademark Engine Logo

 The Three Denotations of a Trademark Are:

-1. Unregistered trademarks with TM in the superscript
+1. Unregistered trademarks shown with TM

-2. Unregistered service marks with SM in the superscript
+2. Unregistered service marks shown with SM

-3. Registered trademarks with R encircled in the superscript
+3. Registered trademarks shown with ®

 What Is Trademark Infringement?